 spatie/laravel-mailcoach-sdk

-Laravel-friendly PHP SDK for the Mailcoach API (self-hosted v6+ and Mailcoach Cloud).
-Manage email lists, subscribers, and campaigns; create and send campaigns, send tests, and iterate through paginated endpoints with simple next() calls.
+Laravel SDK for the Mailcoach API (self-hosted v6+ and Mailcoach Cloud).
+Manage email lists, subscribers and campaigns, create and send campaigns, send test emails, and easily iterate paginated API resources with next().

 Pros: